The F-signature Function on the Ample Cone: Continuity of the -signature function

 \begin{proof} Given a section $d \in H^{0}(X, \cO_X(mnL -mbH))$, let $D_{1}$ be the corresponding effective divisor.
 Then, we have $D_2 = mbH + D_{1} \sim mbH + mnL - mbH = mnL$.
 Then, we get inclusions

 since $D_1$ was effective.
 We get the required factorization by applying $\Fe$ to the above diagram and taking $c$ to be the section corresponding to the divisor $D_{2}$. \end{proof}

-\begin{lem} Fix an ample Cartier divisor $L$ and an effective Cartier divisor $H$ on $X$.
-For any fixed $n > \frac{2 \|H\|}{\|L\|}$, suppose there is a natural number $b := b(n)> 0$ depending on $n$ such that $nL -bH$ is big.
-Further, let $C_{1}:= C_{1}(X)$ be the constant as obtained in \autoref{lem.Biglowerdim}.
-Then, we have the following inequality (here, $d=\dim(X)$):
+\begin{lem} Let $d=\dim X$ and let $C_1 = C_1(X)$ be the constant as obtained in \autoref{lem.Biglowerdim}.
+Fix an ample Cartier divisor $L$ and an effective Cartier divisor $H$ on $X$.
+Let $n$ and $b:=b(n)$ be positive integers such that $n > \frac{2 \|H\|}{\|L\|}$ and that $nL-bH$ is big.
+Then, we have the following inequality:

 \end{lem}

 \begin{proof}

 First, fixing $n$ and $b$, there is a $C_{2} \gg 0$ such that $H^{0}(m(nL-bH)) \neq 0$ for all $m \geq C_{2}$.
 Using \autoref{formulaforFsig} and \autoref{lem.Biglowerdim}, we have the following formulas for the $F$-signatures: